-Pompeo, Devos confirmation hearing delayed
+Pompeo, DeVos confirmation hearing delayed

 The moves -- one announced late Monday and the second early Tuesday -- came in response to Democratic complaints that too many hearings for key nominees were planned for that day.

-Senate aides confirmed that the confirmation hearings for Education secretary nominee Betty DeVos will now take place next week and the hearings for CIA director nominee Rep Mike Pompeo, R-Kansas will take place this Thursday.
+Senate aides confirmed that the confirmation hearings for Education secretary nominee Betsy DeVos will now take place next week and the hearings for CIA director nominee Rep Mike Pompeo, R-Kansas will take place this Thursday.

 Democrats were concerned senators and the public would not be able to digest the testimony for the five hearings that were planned for Wednesday, which is also the day Trump is doing his first news conference in several months to talk about how he is separating himself from his business interests.